 Verify all the verses in the bullet point list above using those family terms and begin to relate this information to God and see how humans, and yourself, fit in or assemble into this family picture of which Yahweh Elohim is the Firstborn, and we can be His brethren.

 PS.
 I have not forgotten the Holy Spirit.
 We shall discover some fascinating points and assemble more pieces of our puzzle in just a few more verses in Genesis 2

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Yahweh Elohim.
+Please use the Social Network links just below to share this information from The Explanation, Yahweh Elohim.
 Discover This Inseparable Relationship